Xiao-Fang-12138/DeepEIC_encrypted_image_compression/README.md

-# DeepEIC: Official PyTorch Implementation
+# DeepELIC: Official PyTorch Implementation

-This repository contains the official PyTorch implementation for the paper **DeepEIC**.
+This repository contains the official PyTorch implementation for the paper **DeepELIC**.

 > **📢 Notice:** The pre-trained checkpoints and models will be made publicly available immediately upon the acceptance of the paper.